 The alternative is down and back up via the beach on Carlingheugh Bay where it's the same distance again to refreshments at Auchmithie but the cliffs have stopped showing off by now and, should you be hungering for a picnic, there's a chance for some fruity nick-picking.

-It's definitely not suggested you do, it's definitely not, but the behind you has one hundred and thirty hectares full of soft fruit or nearly two hundred football pitches if that's easier on the mind's eye.
+It's definitely not suggested you do, it's definitely not, but the behind you has 130 hectares full of soft fruit or nearly 200 football pitches if that's easier on the mind's eye.

 Most of your big berries are covered, literally by polytunnels, straw, rasp, black and blue and if you chuck in a Chuck, that's just about the full set, eh?